I was laid off / furloughed

 Step 1: Apply for unemployment

-File ASAP – websites are overloaded and it may take some time, so be sure you document all efforts to file if it takes you a while to get through.
-Your payment amount will depend on the state where you live, but the CARES Act provides $600 in additional benefits to those who are eligible.
+The American Rescue Plan Act of 2021 further extends federal unemployment benefits of up to $300 a week through September 5, 2021.
+Your payment amount will depend on the state where you live.
 If you are a freelance or gig worker, you will need to have substantiation of previous income, so make sure you’ve filed accurate tax returns claiming all your income to qualify for the most accurate payment possible.

-Step 2: Make the most of your stimulus check and tax refund, if applicable
+Step 2: Make the most of your stimulus and tax refund, if applicable

 Step 3: Apply for short-term jobs